Announcing The Corda Public Beta

 Now back to the beta…

 In the six months since the open sourcing of Corda in November 2016, our development team and extended community have been hard at work enhancing the codebase.
 This public beta represents another step forward in our path towards API stabilisation for production applications.
-Our new docsite is here, the code is here and you can download the DemoBench here.
+Our new docsite is here.

 The beta is also a good point to reflect on the big steps forward since the open-sourcing of Corda: